The Smoker’s Guide to Festival Season

 Post by Erinn Holman on April 11, 2019Erinn Holman

 Music festivals and smoking go together like Woodstock and hippies, Forrest and Jenny, peanut butter and jelly, Kylie and lip kits.
 If you’ve been missing your summer nights out, you’re in luck: festival season is upon us and the time to start preparing is here.
 Though it sounds fun to take a spontaneous trip off the cuff, it is not as exciting in practice.
-To avoid a potential disaster (Fyrefest, anyone?), follow our 5 tips that will ensure you will have the best festival experience with your best friends and buds.
+To avoid a potential disaster (Fyrefest, anyone?), follow our 5 festival smoking tips that will ensure you will have a great festival experience with your best buds.